katholiek-onderwijs-vlaanderen/sri4node/README.md

 It describes the inputs and outputs of the different functions.
 Most of these function return a [Q promise][kriskowal-q].
 Some of the function are called with a database context, allowing you to execute SQL inside your function.
-Such a database object can be used together with sri4node.utils.prepareSQL() and sri4node.utils.executeSQL().
+Such a database object can be used together with `sri4node.utils.prepareSQL()` and `sri4node.utils.executeSQL()`.
 Transaction demarcation is handled by sri4node, on a per-request-basis.
-That implies that /batch operations are all handled in a single transaction.
+That implies that `/batch` operations are all handled in a single transaction.
+For more details on batch operations see the [SRI specification][sri-specs-batch].

 ### onread / oninsert / onupdate